 You should receive confirmation from HMRC within three days.

-Note that the MTD for VAT features in your accounting software will need to be activated once you know your sign up details, as provided by HMRC.
+The MTD for VAT features in your accounting software need to be activated once you know your sign up details, as provided by HMRC.

 Can my accountant register for MTD for VAT for me?